RagnarB83/ash-documentation/docs/knarr-interface.rst

    * - ``runmode``
      - string
      - 'serial'
-     - Runmode: 'serial' or 'parallel'. 'parallel' is not yet available.
+     - Runmode: 'serial' or 'parallel'.
+Runmode 'parallel' requires setting numcores keyword below.
+   * - ``numcores``
+     - integer
+     - 1
+     - Numcores of cores to use in a parallel NEB job.
+Recommended: use same number of cores as there are active images.
    * - ``printlevel``
      - integer
      - 0
      - The printlevel to use in NEB calculations.
-This printlevel is enforced in the Theory object.
+This same printlevel is enforced in the Theory object.
+Change to 1,2 or 3 to get more printing.
    * - ``idpp_maxiter``
      - integer
-     - None
+     - 300
      - Maximum number of iterations to use in the IDPP guess path calculations
    * - ``charge``
      - integer